hhtokpinar/sqfEntity/README.md

 ### Database initializer async method
 When the software/app is started, you must check the database was it initialized.
-If needed, initilizeDb method runs CREATE / ALTER TABLE query for you.
+If needed, initilizeDb method runs that CREATE TABLE / ALTER TABLE ADD COLUMN queries for you.

        initializeDB(VoidCallback callBack(bool result)) {
           ...